bediger4000/linked_lists/README.md

 as would the shenanigans working around Go's type- and memory-safety.
 The programming language chosen should influence the interviewer's final judgement.
-The interviewer should expect some mild flailing from any candidate, but should look for candidates that work it out carefully.
+The interviewer should expect some mild flailing from any candidate.
+Look for candidates that can work this problem out carefully.

 The candidate can't really do much to redeem themselves if they don't get the nature of XOR.